TL;DR

 - Reduced professional efficacy: A nagging belief that you are no longer effective in your role, accompanied by a crisis of confidence.

 Latest data from mental health charity Mind and studies by Westfield Health show a worrying trend.
-The "always on" culture, digital presenteeism, economic uncertainty, and blurred work-life boundaries post-pandemic have created a perfect storm, pushing UK professionals to their limits.
+The "typically on" culture, digital presenteeism, economic uncertainty, and blurred work-life boundaries post-pandemic have created a perfect storm, pushing UK professionals to their limits.

 2025 UK Workforce Mental Health Snapshot (Projections based on ONS & Deloitte data)